 Andy immediately puts a Leyline of Sanctity into play.
 I start with a Volcanic Island into Ponder.
 Andy casts a Show and Tell (Ancient Tomb and Lotus Petal) putting Sneak Attack into play.
 Andy draws, plays a Volcanic Island and passes.
 I draw and cast Burning Wish, get Empty the Warrens and pass.
 Andy draws and passes.
 I cast Empty the Warrens for four storm, leaving a pair of Lion’s Eye Diamond on the battlefield.
 Andy uses a Force of Will removing Show and Tell.
 Andy draws and activates Sneak Attack, Griselbrand, draw 14 and put in Emrakul, the Aeons Torn.

-Round Eight – Anand Khare with Dragon Stompy
+Round Eight – Anand Khare with Moon Stompy

 I recognize Anand from traveling around to Grand Prix in the north east, he tends to play midrange decks in Standard.
 Which is why his deck choice shocked me a bit.